Last updated 09/14/2020

 If you filed a tax return for tax year 2019 or 2018, the IRS will use your tax return information to determine the amount of your payment and will deliver it using the direct deposit information (if provided) or mailing address on the return.
 Social Security recipients, railroad retirees, and SSDI, SSI, and VA beneficiaries will be sent the payment using the information the Social Security Administration currently has on file.

-11. When will I get the Economic Impact Payment?
+12. When will I get the stimulus check?

 The fastest way to receive the payment is through direct deposit.
+Most people received their stimulus checks automatically.
 The IRS started distributing payments to people who already filed a 2019 or 2018 tax return and provided direct deposit information on April 9.
 Payments continued to be delivered through direct deposit throughout the month.
 Paper checks started to be mailed to people without direct deposit information at the end of April.
 Mailed payments are expected to have a significant delivery delay and some people will not receive payments for several months.
 See the chart at the end of this article for an estimated timetable for the IRS to mail checks.

 The IRS’ Get My Payment tool allows you to look up the status of your payment, including the date when the payment is scheduled to be deposited or mailed.

-12. Is there a deadline to get my Economic Impact Payment?
+13. Is there a deadline to get my stimulus check?

 The IRS must have your information by October 15, 2020 to issue your payment this year.
-For many people, this means filing your taxes or completing the IRS non-filer form.
+For many people, this means filing your taxes or completing the online form.
 See question 8 on how to apply for the payment for more information.

-If you miss this deadline you will be able to get your payment next year by filing a 2020 tax return.
+If you miss either deadline you will be able to get your payment in 2021 by filing a 2020 tax return.

 If you know you need to file a 2019 tax return, you should do so as soon as possible to get your Economic Impact Payment and any tax refund that you are eligible for.